librato/librato-rails/README.md

 OR provide `METRICS_EMAIL` and `METRICS_API_KEY` environment variables.
 If both env variables and a config file are present, environment variables will take precendence.

 Note that using a configuration file allows you to specify configurations per-environment.
 Submission will be disabled in any environment without credentials.
-However, if environment variables are set they will be used in any environment (including `development` or `test`).
+However, if environment variables are set they will be used in all environments.

 Full information on configuration options is available on the [configuration wiki page](https://github.com/librato/metrics-rails/wiki/Configuration).

 ## Automatic Measurements

-After installing `metrics-rails` and restarting your app and you should see a number of new metrics appear in your Metrics account.
+After installing `metrics-rails` and restarting your app and you will see a number of new metrics appear in your Metrics account.
 These track request performance, sql queries, mail handling, and other key stats.
-All built-in performance metrics start with the prefix `rails` by convention &mdash; for example `rails.request.total` is the total number of requests received during an interval.
+All built-in performance metrics start with the prefix `rails` by convention &mdash; for example: `rails.request.total` is the total number of requests received during an interval.

 If you have multiple apps reporting to the same Metrics account you can change this prefix in your [configuration](https://github.com/librato/metrics-rails/wiki/Configuration).

 ## Custom Measurements

-Tracking whatever you're interested in with Metrics is easy.
-From inside any controller or model there are three primary helpers available:
+Tracking anything that interests you is easy with Metrics.
+Inside any controller or model there are three primary helpers available:

 #### metrics_increment

 Use for tracking a running total of something _across_ requests, examples:

-	# increment by one
+    # increment the 'sales_completed' metric by one
     metrics_increment 'sales_completed'

     # increment by five